chandansaha2014/chandansaha2014.github.io/_posts/2016-12-28-Real-Time-Traffic-Sign-Classification-Deep Learning.md

  *[Final Report](https://github.com/chandansaha2014/Real-time-Traffic-Sign-Recognition/blob/master/ML_Report_Traffic_sign_classification.pdf) can be found here.*
 ## Dataset
-[Lisa dataset](http://cvrr.ucsd.edu/LISA/lisa-traffic-sign-dataset.html) is a collection of annotated im- ages and videos containing traffic signs and videos containing traffic signs.
+[Lisa dataset](http://cvrr.ucsd.edu/LISA/lisa-traffic-sign-dataset.html) is a collection of annotated images and videos containing traffic signs and videos containing traffic signs.
 It is comprised of over 6,000 frames that con- tain over 7,000 signs of 47 different types.

 ## Architecture